Analysis | President Trump’s false claims of vote fraud: A chronology

 The “blue shift” in Pennsylvania, as the Philadelphia Inquirer dubbed it in January, reflects the fact that Trump voters largely shunned vote-by-mail while Biden voters embraced it.
 The in-person votes were first to be added to the tally, but officials are still wading through the crush of mail ballots that they could not start counting until Election Day.
 According to news reports, Biden so far has a more than 75 percent share of those votes, so as the count continues, his total grows.

-The dynamic was similar in Michigan: Trump encouraged voting in-person rather than by mail, Biden encouraged voting early, the state’s Republican legislature rejected a proposal to allow early counting or mail ballots, and the chips fell accordingly.
+The dynamic was similar in Michigan: Trump encouraged voting in-person rather than by mail, Biden encouraged voting early, the state’s Republican legislature rejected a proposal to allow early counting of mail ballots, and the chips fell accordingly.

 Ballots are not being “dumped,” as Trump claims.
 Vote totals are updated as officials round up more precinct totals.